New York DMV Practice Tests

-The practice tests on FreeDMVTest.com are designed for the New York DMV test.
+The practice tests on FreeDMVTest.org are designed for the New York DMV test.
 Questions and answers are specific for your state.

 Questions about road signs are is one example.
 Even if you should understand and recognize all road signs that you may see on the road, most of them will NOT show up on the knowledge test.
 The 4 road signs you may see on your test are all found in the New York driver’s manual.